EASY SPICED RUM OATMEAL RAISIN COOKIES FOR THE HOLIDAYS

 Making Spiced Rum Oatmeal Raisin Cookies

-I didn’t add traditional spices from the spice cabinet rather I soaked the raisins over-night in Bacardi Spiced Rum.
+I didn’t add traditional spices from the spice cabinet.
+Instead, I soaked the raisins overnight in Bacardi Spiced Rum.

-You don’t need lots of rum to soak your raisins so don’t go hog-wild trying to drunken them up.
+You don’t need lots of rum to soak your raisins, so don’t go hog-wild trying to drink them up.

 I’ve had raisins soaking for a few days now but haven’t managed to bake the cookies since my wife just had a baby.

-One thing home bakers need to remember is that when you are learning how to bake cookies that you must never over-bake the cookies.
+Home bakers need to remember that when you are learning how to bake cookies, you must never over-bake the cookies.

 I always remove my cookies after a couple of minutes of cooling time to a cooling rack.

-I also find if I refrigerate my cookie batter that it creates more of a chewy oatmeal cookie over the traditional hard oatmeal cookies.
+I also find that if I refrigerate my cookie batter, it creates more of a chewy oatmeal cookie over the traditional hard oatmeal cookies.